magnetikonline/thummer/README.md

 - Nginx or Apache URL rewrite support

 ## Usage
-So you have a directory of images accessible on your web server like so:
+So you have a directory of images accessible on your web server:

 	http://mywebsite.com/content/image/apples.jpg
 	http://mywebsite.com/content/image/oranges.png